First Year Seminar

 - To identify and locate campus resources and clubs that support student involvement and success

 - Gain an understanding of campus policies and procedures

 - To identify personal strengths in order to align academic goals with career goals

-- Required for incoming freshmen and selected transfer students in the BA and BS programs.
+- Required for incoming freshmen in the BA and BS programs.